ideal-co/ogre/docs/README.md

 go build ./cmd/ogre
 go build ./cmd/ogred
 ```
-Note, that wherever you wind up placing the `ogred` binary, you make sure to
+Note that, wherever you wind up placing the `ogred` binary, you make sure to
 provide the additional configuration, as the application defaults to expect the
 bin in `/usr/local/bin/`.